avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-azurertos-sdk/samples/wfi32iot/QUICKSTART.md

 ### 6. Obtaining the Device Certificate Fingerprint
 This section outlines how to set up the device for IoTConnect Self Signed Certificate authentication type.
-Steps for other authentication types are out of scope for this guide and are available in the main README.md.
+Other authentication types can be used, but are out of scope for this guide.

-* In order to complete the next steps, obtain the fingerprint of device certificate.
+* In order to complete the next steps a fingerprint of device certificate will need to be created.
 The device certificate is located in the file named snXXXXXX_device.pem on the Mass Storage Device.
 The fingerprint of the certificate can be either SHA256 or SHA1.
-There are a couple of ways to go about that:
+There are a couple of ways to create the fingerprint:
-   * One can execute ``` openssl x509 -noout -fingerprint -inform pem -in snxXXXX_device.pem ``` if openssl is installed.
+   * (Online Tool) The contents of snxXXXX_device.pem can be pasted into an [online fingerprint calculator](https://www.samltool.com/fingerprint.php).
-   * The contents of snxXXXX_device.pem can be pasted into an [online fingerprint calculator](https://www.samltool.com/fingerprint.php).
+   * (Local with OpenSSL) Execute ``` openssl x509 -noout -fingerprint -inform pem -in snxXXXX_device.pem ```

-Below is a sample screenshot:
+Below is a sample screenshot from the online tool:
 ![Fingerprint Web Site Screenshot](assets/fingerprint.png "Fingerprint Web Site Screenshot")

 ### 7. IoTConnect Device Setup